Carr College of Nursing

 About the Program

 The Master’s Entry into Professional Nursing (MEPN) — the first program of its kind in Arkansas — prepares students to become advanced entry-level professional nurses ready to work in direct or indirect care and with patient populations across the lifespan.
 Graduates will earn a Master of Science in Nursing and be eligible to take the NCLEX-RN national licensing exam.
-Students participating in the MEPN program attend classes three semesters a year, participating in face-to-face classes and a hybrid online format for a selection of courses.
+Students participating in the MEPN program attend classes three semesters a year, participating in face-to-face classes every semester including an online format for a selection of courses.
 Ideal for individuals seeking an exciting career change to professional nursing and healthcare, this degree will allow faster attainment of advanced practice roles in nursing and completion of the Doctor of Nursing Practice.

 “The increased depth of the curriculum in healthcare administration and leadership will increase the marketable direct patient care and indirect care competencies for new graduates.” —Dr. Susan Kehl